 Are Grilled Chicken Drumsticks Healthy?

 Short answer – yes.
-Chicken is a protein powerhouse (with around 18-20 grams per drum).
+Grilled chicken in any form is a protein powerhouse (with around 18-20 grams per drum).
 With the skin on, grilled chicken drumsticks still have the lowest fat content of any cut of chicken, and grilling allows you to eliminate a bit more fat, because anything rendered drips away from the meat.

 And even with the added brown sugar for the dry rub, grilled chicken drumsticks are still pretty darn low carb (coming in at around 7 grams for 2 drumsticks).